 Option 2: Make the ‘previously booted entry’ the ‘default entry’.

 I would suggest going with option 2 because it will work even when there are new kernel updates.

-This way you downgrade the kernel in Ubuntu or other distributions without even removing the older kernel version.
+This way, you downgrade the kernel in Ubuntu or other distributions without removing the older version.

-Do note that most distributions like Ubuntu only keep two kernel versions at a time.
+Note that most distributions like Ubuntu only keep two kernel versions simultaneously.
 So eventually, your preferred older kernel will be removed with the newer kernel versions.